Transform Your User Experience: 8 Must-Try Tools for Improving Website Accessibility

 2. Can tools for improving website accessibility replace manual testing?

 No, automated tools can only identify about 30-40% of potential accessibility issues.
 Manual testing remains essential for evaluating user experience aspects like keyboard navigation flow, screen reader compatibility, and logical content structure.
-The best approach combines automated tools for efficiency and consistent baseline testing with manual evaluation for nuanced issues that require human judgment.
+The best approach combines automated tools for efficiency with manual evaluation for nuanced issues.

 3. Which accessibility guidelines should my website follow?